-Housing associations and co-operatives have been active in Scotland for almost fifty years and collectively own and manage nearly 290,000 houses.
+The majority of Scottish housing associations and co-operatives were established in the last fifty years (following the Housing Act of 1974).
+In 2024, the sector collectively owns and manages nearly 304,000 houses, accounting for 48% of the social sector stock in Scotland.
 Their formal title is 'Registered Social Landlord' (RSL).

-The sector is extremely varied - some housing associations own less than 500 houses whilst others are responsible for more than 15,000 (the biggest

-Scottish RSL owns and manages around 40,000 houses).
+The sector is extremely varied - some RSLs own less than 500 houses whilst others are responsible for more than 15,000 (the biggest Scottish RSL owns and manages around 43,000 houses and is part of a wider group of multiple RSLs that in total own around 95,000).
 All RSLs are independent organisations that are responsible for their own activities, funding and performance.
 Some are part of a group structure - this means that they have a legal connection with other organisations that might also be landlords or which might provide related services such as repairs and maintenance or training or advice and support.